 - Loans and advances to customers increased by 10% in 2023: - Corporate lending expanded dynamically by 13% yoy.
 K&H Bank is participating in state subsidized financing schemes.
 At the end of 2023, the total contracted volume of K&H's Széchenyi Card program reached HUF 230 bln and in Eximbank's Baross Gábor Loan scheme it was more than HUF 125 bln contracted volume. - Retail loan portfolio increased by 4% yoy.
-New housing loans reached HUF 123 bln in 2023. - At the end of 2023 K&H's green loan portfolio amounted to HUF 197 bln.1 - Deposits from customers decreased compared to the same period of last year driven by lower deposits in retail segment.
-Within retail savings, the lower deposit volume was compensated by the increasing sale of mutual funds managed by the Group (total retail AuM grew by 11% yoy). - Shareholders' equity increased by 151 bln (+36%) compared to 31 Dec 2022.
-Main elements of the change: profit of 2023 (+107.5 bln), higher cash flow hedge reserve (+33.9 bln) and revaluation reserve of securities (+9.0 bln).
+New housing loans reached HUF 123 bln in 2023. - At the end of 2023 K&H's green loan portfolio amounted to HUF 197 bln. - Deposits from customers decreased compared to the same period of last year driven by lower deposits in retail segment.
+Within retail savings, the lower deposit volume was compensated by the increasing sale of mutual funds managed by the Group (total retail AuM grew by 11% yoy). - Shareholders' equity increased by 151 bln (+36%) in 2023.
+Main elements of the change: profit of 2023 (+108.9 bln), higher cash flow hedge reserve (+33.9 bln) and revaluation reserve of securities (+8.9 bln).
 Based on a shareholders' resolution no dividend will be paid from the net result of 2023.
-The capital adequacy ratio was 16.9% at 31 December 2023.
+The capital adequacy ratio was 17.3% at 31 December 2023.